SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### LEADERSHIP
 - __Diplomacy__ : Allows hero to effectively negotiate with hostile creatures.
 Increases chances and reduces costs of creatures that wish to join your army.
+- __Tale Tellers__ : Hero victories are related around the kingdom.
+Allied heroes gain experience from these.
+- __Charismatic__ : Doubles the amount of creatures that join player's side from the Leadership skill after battles.
 - __Motivation__ : Hero pactices his or her speeches skills to improve the Morale of his or her troops in combat by +1.
 - __Encourage__ : The hero receives the special combat ability to encourage his troops on a battlefield, making their turns come faster.
-- __Last Stand__ : All troops under hero's control are blessed with amazing vitality.
+- __Last Stand__ : Hero gains +1 Morale.
+All troops under hero's control are blessed with amazing vitality.
 If enemy creatures attack the hero's troops and kill them all, the last of the troops will survive the attack with 1 hit point.

 ### GOVERNANCE
 - __Estates__ : Hero contributes 250 gold pieces per day to your cause.
 - __Geology__ : The hero finds more gold and resources on the map.
 - __Industry__ : The hero doubles the production of sawmills, ore pits, alchemist labs, sulfur deposits, crystal caverns, gem and any other mines when standing at their entrance at the start of the day.
+- __Gear Up__ : The hero obtains a minor artifact of his or her faction set.
+- __Heroes Legacy__ : The hero obtains a major artifact of his or her faction set.
+- __Mythology__ : The hero obtains a relic artifact of his or her faction set.

 ### LOGISTICS
 - __Pathfinding__ : Reduces penalty for moving through rough terrain by 50%.